cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 # Introduction

-A signature scheme is a fundamental cryptographic primitive used on the Internet and beyond that is used to protect authenticity and integrity of communication.
+A signature scheme is a fundamental cryptographic primitive that is used to protect authenticity and integrity of communication.
-Only holder of the secret key can sign messages, but anyone can verify the signature using the associated public key.
+Only the holder of a secret key can sign messages, but anyone can verify the signature using the associated public key.

 Signature schemes are used in point-to-point secure communication